Dr. Alex Stone, DPT, CSCS

 You can save a few bucks using the X8YZF10 promo code at checkout.
 This coupon only works at therabody.com.

-The TheraCup has a 1-year warranty; you get 90 days’ cover for the acrylic cups.
+The TheraCup comes with a 1-year warranty, providing 90 days’ coverage for the acrylic cups.

 But you can’t put it past Therabody to charge exorbitantly for their devices.
 The competition offers similar smart cupping massage but at fair prices.
 You can check the alternative below.